Lausanne Collegiate School: Academics

-A private school in Memphis, Tennessee, as of 2016 Lausanne was the number one college placement school in Shelby County, Tennessee.

-Specialty programming

-International Baccalaureate

 Lausanne has been an International Baccalaureate school since December 7, 2009.

-Beginning in 2018, all Lausanne students from pre-kindergarten up began participating in the International Baccalaureate Diploma Programme (IBDP), a curriculum where, instead of focusing on students regurgitating correct answers, "the teacher's role is about helping the students come up with the right question".
-Compared with college-level work, Lausanne's admissions director—Laura Trott—said that the IBDP is "not about just one class or checking off one box [...]
-It's really understanding that all those strong reading and writing skills tie in with all those mathematical skills and critical-thinking skills."
+Beginning in 2018, all Lausanne students from pre-kindergarten up began participating in the International Baccalaureate Diploma Programme (IBDP), a curriculum where "the teacher's role is about helping the students come up with the right question".

 Meditation

 Starting the 2012–13 academic year, middle school students aged 10–14 were offered the opportunity to meditate during their 10–15 minute recess break.
-Middle school head teacher Greg Graber started the program—called "mental recess"—to help students relieve stress, perform better on standardized tests, and disconnect from their mobile computing devices.
+The program—called "mental recess"—was begun to help students relieve stress, perform better on standardized tests, and disconnect from their mobile computing devices.